 Despite a major drop in construction activity since the Great Recession, construction prices have actually risen significantly, according to the Insurance Information Institute (III).
 You need to be sure your policy covers the cost of rebuilding your home at current construction costs, the III advises.

-Additional coverage options include Inflation Guard, which automatically adjusts the rebuilding costs of your home to reflect changes in construction costs, and Ordinance or Law coverage, which can help you cover the cost of meeting new, often stricter, building codes when you rebuild.
+- Ordinance or Law.
+This coverage helps you cover the cost of meeting new, often stricter, building codes when you rebuild.

 Your insurance agent or company representative can help you determine the cost of replacing your home, but for comparison purposes, you may want to do some research on your own or use outside sources.
 For a rough estimate, the Rocky Mountain Insurance Information Association suggests multiplying the building costs in your area per square foot by the total square footage of your house.
 To find out what the building rates are in your area, consult your local builders association or a reputable builder.
 Professional replacement cost appraisers can also provide this service.
 (The fee can run about $300.)

 Another option: Online calculators available through one of three services, HM Facts, AccuCoverage, or e2value “Pronto”.
 All three can give you a ballpark figure for a fee of $25 or less.
 This is the same type of software used by insurance companies to calculate replacement cost.